LukeWCS/lf-who-was-here-2/README.md

 ## Installation / Update of LF-WWH 2.x
 1. Download and extract the Zip archive of the GitHub release.
 1. In the extension management disable "LF who was here (2.x)", if already existing.
-1. Delete the complete folder `whowashere/` inside `ext/lukewcs/`, if already existing.
+1. Delete the complete folder `whowashere/` inside `ext/lukewcs/` from phpBB, if already existing.
 1. Copy the folder `lukewcs/` from the Zip archive including all subfolders and files to `ext/` from phpBB (upload).
 1. In the extension management, enable "LF who was here (2.x)".